Duke and Duchess of Sussex asked to vacate UK home Frogmore Cottage - KTVZ

 Works including the removal of a chimney, re-finishing the roof, new staircases, fireplace installations and a new “floating” wooden floor were detailed in planning application documents to the local council.
 The cost of all fittings, fixtures and furnishings were paid for privately by the duke and duchess.

-The Sussexes last stayed at the property when they returned to the UK for the Queen’s Platinum Jubilee celebrations last summer.
-While there, they celebrated the first birthday of their daughter Lilibet — known as Lili and named after her late great-grandmother.
+The Sussexes stayed at the property when they returned to the UK last year, including when they attended the Queen’s Platinum Jubilee celebrations during the summer.

 Prince Andrew currently resides nearby at the Royal Lodge on the Windsor estate.
 The Duke of York also stepped back from royal duties in 2019 after a disastrous interview about his friendship with disgraced financier Jeffrey Epstein engulfed the family in an unprecedented crisis.